 Additional Information and Resources

-The Your Sexual Health website provides information on a wide variety of sexual health topics.
+The Action Canada for Sexual Health and Rights website provides information on a wide variety of sexual health topics.

 The Kawartha Sexual Assault Centre is a non-profit organization established to provide sexual assault services and public education for the community.